 - If you don’t have a power washer, a garden hose can do the job just as well — it just requires additional elbow grease and takes a little longer.

-- Oxygen bleach is less harsh than traditional chlorine bleach, but it’s still highly effective for removing mildew and stubborn stains.
+- Oxygen bleach is less harsh than traditional liquid chlorine bleach, but it’s still highly effective for removing mildew and stubborn stains.

 - You can use the cleaning process to inspect the deck for splintered edges, loose nails, damage, and rough spots.

 - Move furniture around every now and then to prevent sun spots and discoloration.

 - Never let natural debris build-up.
 It’s the main cause of mildew or long-term staining.

 - Mats and furniture made of natural fibers are more likely to attract mildew than synthetic fibers.